The complexity of Free-Flood-It on 2xn boards: - Free-Flood-It on boards

-For the final subcase, we suppose that $U_L, U_R \neq \emptyset$.
-We begin once again by playing $S_A$, cycling $A$ through all colours in $C_A$, and then (if required) playing an additional move to change the colour of the monochromatic component containing $A$ to be the same as $x$; as before we may assume that these initial moves do not change the colour of any vertex in $S_L'$.
+In this final subcase, we begin by playing $S_A$, cycling $A$ through all colours in $C_X \cup C_L$, and then (if required) playing an additional move to change the colour of the monochromatic component containing $A$ to be the same as $x$; as before we may assume (choosing an appropriate order in which to cycle through the colours in $C_X \cup C_L$) that these initial moves do not change the colour of any vertex in $T_L'$.

 Note that, as $U_L \neq \emptyset$, the colour of $x$ must change at least once when we play $S_L'$ in $T_L'$.
 Set $\beta$ to be the last move in $S_L'$ to change the colour of $x$, and note then that $\beta$ must change the colour of some component $Z$, containing $x$, to $d$.
-Set $\bar{T_L} = T_L' \setminus Z$, and let $S_Z$ be the subsequence of $S_L'$ consisting of moves played in $Z$ (so $S_Z$ floods $Z$ with colour $d$, and $\beta$ is the final move of $S_Z$).
+Set $\bar{T_L} = T_L' \setminus V(Z)$, and let $S_Z$ be the subsequence of $S_L'$ consisting of moves played in $Z$ (so $S_Z$ floods $Z$ with colour $d$, and $\beta$ is the final move of $S_Z$).
 As $Z$ is monochromatic before $\beta$, playing $S_Z \setminus \beta$ in $Z$ must flood this component with some colour $d_Z \in C$.
 Observe also that the sequence $S_L' \setminus S_Z$ must, when played in the forest $\bar{T_L}$, give every vertex of $\bar{T_L}$ colour $d$.